httpoxy/httpoxy-org/index.md

   widespread vulnerabilities - if you're sitting on a Big One, they're a great resource to reach out to
 * The language and implementation teams, who kept to the disclosure timeline and provided lively discussion

+There's an [extra](extra.html) page with some meta-discussion on the whole named disclosure thing.
+The content on this page is licensed as [CC0](http://creativecommons.org/publicdomain/zero/1.0/) (TL;DR: use what you like, no permission/attribution necessary).

 I've put together some more opinionated notes on httpoxy on my Medium account: TODO.

-For media enquiries, see [the media and licensing](media.html) page (TL;DR: [CC0](http://creativecommons.org/publicdomain/zero/1.0/), use what you like, no permission/attribution necessary).

-TODO: sign-off on final content
+Regards,<br />
+Dominic Scheirlinck and the httpoxy disclosure team

 <small>